 About Us

-Kings of Kobe is an American restaurant that places Wagyu beef at the heart of its culinary creations.
-Known for their mouthwatering Wagyu steaks and burgers, the Kings of Kobe crew approaches each dish with artistic flair.
-Every burger becomes a flavor-packed symphony, meticulously crafted to deliver an unforgettable taste experience.
-Their steaks, accompanied by an array of house-made sauces, promise to tantalize your taste buds and ignite your senses.
+Kings of Kobe is an American restaurant where American Wagyu beef takes center stage in every culinary creation.
+Renowned for its mouthwatering Wagyu steaks and burgers, the Kings of Kobe team approaches each dish with an artistic touch.
+Every burger becomes a bold, flavor-packed masterpiece, meticulously crafted to deliver an unforgettable taste experience.
+Their steaks, paired with a variety of house-made sauces, promise to awaken your palate and satisfy your cravings.

-Kings of Kobe is open daily for lunch, dinner, and brunch and offers a seven-day-a-week Happy Hour, making it the perfect place to unwind and indulge in top-tier Wagyu dining.
-Whether you're a die-hard steak lover or on the hunt for a one-of-a-kind culinary journey, Kings of Kobe delivers an unforgettable experience every time.
+Kings of Kobe is open daily for lunch, dinner, and brunch, with a seven-day Happy Hour that makes it the ideal spot to relax and indulge in top-tier Wagyu dining.
+Whether you're a dedicated steak lover or seeking a one-of-a-kind culinary adventure, Kings of Kobe promises an extraordinary experience with every visit.

 American Wagyu